boltops-tools/terraspace-docs/_docs/install/standalone/details/permissions.md

       Password:

 To fix this issue, make sure `/opt/terraspace` is owned by your user, instead of repeatedly having to type your password for sudo.

+Also, running `sudo` means you're using bare shell with pretty much none of your environment settings or variables configured.
+Though there are ways to [preserve](https://stackoverflow.com/questions/8633461/how-to-keep-environment-variables-when-using-sudo) environment variables with `--preserve-env`, it's often better to avoid sudo as you'll run into different environmental differences and quirks.